learning-zone/css-basics/README.md

 #### Q. Is it possible to apply css rule to a part of html document?
 yes. by using "scopped" in the style tag.

-#### Q. What are some rules for writing efficient CSS?
-Firstly, understand that browsers match selectors from rightmost (key selector) to left.
-Browsers filter out elements in the DOM according to the key selector and traverse up its parent elements to determine matches.
-The shorter the length of the selector chain, the faster the browser can determine if that element matches the selector.
-Hence avoid key selectors that are tag and universal selectors.
-They match a large number of elements and browsers will have to do more work in determining if the parents do match.

-[BEM (Block Element Modifier)](https://bem.info/) methodology recommends that everything has a single class, and, where you need hierarchy, that gets baked into the name of the class as well, this naturally makes the selector efficient and easy to override.

-Be aware of which CSS properties trigger reflow, repaint, and compositing.
-Avoid writing styles that change the layout (trigger reflow) where possible.

 #### Q. What are the CSS positioning?

 |Keyword    | Value                 |Description                                                                           |